 Unlike walls, doors and windows do not have that much mass to block sound from entering or leaving.

 Mass is a critical element in soundproofing.
-Drywall and MDF have a lot of mass and are thus, are more effective in noise reduction.
+Drywall and MDF have a lot of mass and are thus, more effective in noise reduction.
 Windows are just the opposite because they are too light for the job.

 Another issue is the glass itself which tends to vibrate.
 This is most noticeable when playing loud music in the room.
-However, this will not be an issue if you don’t watch movies or listen to music at high volume unless you live close to an airport with low flying aircraft passing over your house.
+However, this will not be an issue if you don’t watch movies or listen to music at high volume unless you live close to an airport with low-flying aircraft passing over your house.

-Soundproofing Windows Without Replacing Them
+How to Soundproof Windows Without Replacing Them